jordan2175/sublime-text-3/README.md

 # sublime text 3 - theme #

-This is a Theme file for Sublime Text 3 (build 3143+) that enable the sidebar to match the colors of the Monokai color scheme
+This is a theme file for Sublime Text 3 (build 3143+) that enable the sidebar to match the colors of the Monokai color scheme

-## How I made this##
+## How I made this ##

 ```
 cp /Applications/Sublime Text.app/Contents/MacOS/Packages/Theme - Default.sublime-package /tmp